tfabris/BlueGigaEmpeg/README.md

 immediately, because the main input loop for the Arduino code might not have caught up and read all the responses from the serial port yet.
 So, for example, a bad command might be issued several lines back, but the "SYNTAX ERROR" response doesn't appear until later.
-So don't always assume that any two command/response pairs are absolutely connected just because they appear next to each other on the debug console screen.
+So don't assume that any command/response pair will always appear next to each other on the debug console screen,

 Technical data (developers only)